joaedwar/kcp-glbc/docs/getting_started/tutorial.md

 * Builds all the binaries
 * Deploys three Kubernetes `1.22` clusters locally using [kind](https://kind.sigs.k8s.io/)
 * Deploys and configures the ingress controllers in each cluster
-* Downloads KCP at the latest version integrated with glbc
+* Downloads kcp at the latest version integrated with GLBC
-* Starts the KCP server
+* Starts the kcp server
-* Creates KCP workspaces for GLBC and user resources:
+* Creates kcp workspaces for GLBC and user resources:
     * kcp-glbc
     * kcp-glbc-compute
     * kcp-glbc-user